 Fera views all aspects of quality as critical to achieving our vision as being recognised as a worldwide centre-of-excellence and partner of choice.
 This is why we invest time and resources in achieving and retaining Accreditation and Certification.

 Staff at all levels play a key role in quality performance and ownership of the quality system is encouraged through training, communication and leadership.
-All aspects of the Fera business are certified to ISO 9001:2008 and ISO 14001:2008 by Lloyds Register Quality Assurance and the certificates are available here.
+All aspects of the Fera business are certified to ISO 9001:2015 by Lloyds Register Quality Assurance and the certificates are available here.
 You can also find further information available here.

 Scientific research is carried out in accordance with the Joint Code of Practice for Research (JCOP).